Neo-vortex/lua-sandbox/README.md

 This repo extend the lua language to be more friendly with different sandboxing use cases.

-## Library Fusion System
+## Library fusing System

-In this repository, we have implemented a Library Fusion System, which allows you to selectively load specific Lua libraries based on a fusion value.
+In this repository, we have implemented a Library fusing System, which allows you to selectively load specific Lua libraries based on a fusion value.
 The `luaL_openlibs` function has been modified to support this feature.
 Here's the way it is implemented:

 ```c
 #include "lua.h"